Tropicoqueta: Concept

 Traveling around the world with my past album, an album that gave me so much, I kept asking myself the same question: What's is the next step?
 What's next for me?
 I think it wasn't about looking further, but about looking deeper... deeper into me, who I really am, the things I like, everything that represents me.
 Going back to my roots, to the songs I grew up listening with, to the sounds that made me fall in love with music.
 Staying in the place where I really feel great because it represents not only who I am, but those people who have given me the opportunity to be where I am today.

 — Karol G explaining what the album represents.

 On an interview with Rolling Stone, Giraldo depicted the album as "the album of my dreams".

 The idea for the album started on the United States leg for her Mañana Será Bonito Tour: "The process was terrible because I wasn't ready to think about what came next after an album and tour as massive as that one.
 I felt a lot of pressure.
 I started thinking maybe I should do an album in English or I should experiment with new sounds I've never tried before."

 According to Karol G, the album is meant to resonate with Latinos who grew up exposed to a variety of musical influences, on the same interview she followed up:

 "At first I couldn't figure out who we were targeting with the album.
 But I feel like it's for all Latinos who grew up like me, who grew up listening to everything that we are, not just one specific genre.
 At the end of the day, if there's people who don't like all the genres, they're at least going to find one genre they can connect with."

 Title

-The word "Tropicoqueta" is a mix of the Spanish words "tropical" and "coqueta", meaning "flirty" or "playful".
+The word "Tropicoqueta" is a mix of the Spanish words "tropical" and "coqueta", the latter meaning "flirty" or "playful".

 Giraldo stated that she wanted the album to be "super Latin", and intended in naming it as the album's second single, but ultimately went with Tropicoqueta.
 She stated: "At first, I thought of naming the album "Latina Foreva" but that didn't feel right for a project full of love, heartbreak, partying, and dancing."